New Zealand DJ class locomotive: Withdrawals

 The first DJ class locomotive to be withdrawn from service were DJs 1205 and 1220, which were withdrawn in April 1973 after both were involved in a collision at Balclutha on 20 December 1972.
 The first mainstream withdrawals of the DJ class took place in September 1986 when DJs 3073, 3165, 3263, 3355, 3361, 3447, 3453 and 3608 were withdrawn from service; five of the locomotives were placed in storage in Invercargill.

 In March 1988 the Railways Corporation began progressively introducing single-manning of trains.
 The DJ class, along with the DA class, were deemed to be not suitable for single-manning due to their cab configuration.
 Withdrawals continued until the penultimate locomotive, DJ3159, was withdrawn in July 1992.
 The last remaining locomotive, DJ3096, was retained initially in storage and later as a working locomotive as part of the New Zealand Rail Heritage Fleet.

 In order to prolong the service life of the remaining locomotives as they were prepared for withdrawal, most of the DJ class locomotives had their top power notch made inoperable with the exception of DJs 3009, 3015, 3021, 3038 and 3044, which were at the time being used to haul the Southerner.
 The last DJ-worked Southerner service took place in June 1990 although one final instance was recorded in February 1991 when a DJ hauled the train from Invercargill to Dunedin.

 One locomotive, DJ3303 (DJ 1229) was given a reprieve on withdrawal in March 1988 after it was sold to the Ohai Railway Board (ORB) for use on their line between Wairio and Ohai.
 At the time the DJ was the largest industrial locomotive in New Zealand and was repainted in the ORB's yellow livery as their No. 3.

-After New Zealand Rail Limited took over running of the ORB line in 1991, DJ3303 was placed in storage before being sold for preservation to Mainline Steam.
+After New Zealand Rail Limited took over running of the Ohai Railway Board branch line in 1991, DJ3303 was placed in storage before being sold for preservation to Mainline Steam.
 Ten of the class were also moved to Hutt Workshops in 1990 for storage as a back-up in case of traffic increases or failures of other locomotives, or possible sale to other buyers.
 Most were later scrapped, apart from three moved to Upper Hutt.

-The last DJ locomotive in service was DJ3096 (DJ 1209), retained by New Zealand Rail as part of its Heritage Fleet in the 1990s.
+The last DJ locomotive in service was DJ3096 (DJ 1209), retained by New Zealand Rail Ltd as part of its Heritage Fleet in the 1990s.
 The locomotive hauled a few special excursions for the Railway Enthusiasts Society in the South Island.
 In 1995, the locomotive was transferred to Hutt Workshops in the North Island.
 Following a repaint at Hutt Workshops, DJ3096 was transferred to Kawerau to work as a heavy shunter.
-In 2000, the locomotive was allocated to Whangarei, for use in Northland, including working the Dargaville Branch, and the Portland-Port Whangarei wood chips circuit.
-In 2008 the locomotive was sold to the Dunedin Railways by the then national rail operator Toll Rail after forty years of service.
+In 2000, the locomotive was allocated to Whangārei, for use in Northland, including working the Dargaville Branch, and the Portland-Port Whangarei wood chips circuit.
+In 2008, the locomotive was sold to the Dunedin Railways by then, the national railway operator Toll Rail after 40 years of service.